grscheller/scheller-linux-archive/pythagTriples/README.md

        a^2 + b^2 = c^2  where gcd(a, b, c) = 1
                           and 0 < a < b < c
    ```
-   you only need to check any two of `a, b, c` because you can factor<br>
+   you only need to check any two of `a, b, c` because you can factor
-   out the common factors of any two to show the the square of the other<br>
+   out the common factors of any two to show the the square of the other
    (and henced the other itself) has the same common factors.

    Geometrically this is the right choice since as right triangles